sstadick/hck/README.md

 - Input files will be automatically decompressed if their file extension is recognizable and a local binary exists to perform the decompression (similar to ripgrep).
 See [Decompression](#decompression).
 - Speed

+## Non-goals

+- `hck` does not aim to be a complete CSV / TSV parser a la `xsv` which will respect quoting rules.
+It acts similar to `cut` in that it will split on the delimiter no mater where in the line it is.
+- Delimiters cannot contain newlines... well they can, thye will just never be seen. `hck` will always be a line-by-line tool where newlines are the standard `\n` `\r\n`.

 ## Install

 - Homebrew / Linuxbrew